 1. Ultra-Low Self-Noise

 The Rode NT2a has a slightly higher self-noise level of 7dBA.
-This is still considerably low, only 2 notches higher than the NT1A.
+This is still considerably low and only 2 notches higher than the NT1A.

 2. Full Frequency Response